INM-6/metadata-archivist/README.md

 ## Schema Interpreter Notes
-To be able to parse abstract schema and generate correctly structured metadata files, an intermediary data structure is needed to convert implicit schema definitions to explicit functional rules.
+To be able to parse abstract schema and generate correctly structured metadata files, an interpretable data structure is needed to convert implicit schema definitions to explicit functional rules.

 ### Terms
 * Metadata archive: